orbiting/docs/guides/how-to-run.md

 #### Run 'Em

-Use `yarn run dev` to run all servers in development.
+Use `yarn run dev` in the `backends` folder to run all servers in development.

 Now you should be able to access following apps: